Houseguest: Plot

 Meanwhile, the mobsters threaten Kevin's best friend, Larry, into revealing his whereabouts, and Kevin asks him to pick him up.
 After he does so reluctantly, he sparks an argument with him over his lack of appreciation of friendship, causing him to realize that Gary has been his friend all along.
 He returns to the Youngs' house only to find that the mobsters have taken them hostage, and his true identity is revealed when the real Derek Bond finally shows up.

 After the mobsters take Kevin away, he manages to escape, losing them in a charity marathon, where he meets up with Gary, who graciously decides to help him despite his charade, in return for helping bring his family closer together.
 Kevin reveals that he has an instant lottery ticket he purchased the previous day for a chance at a $1 million cash prize spin on a Saturday night television show, which he reluctantly gives up to the mobsters in exchange for the forgiveness of his debt.

 The film fast forwards to wintertime, Kevin parallel parks a shiny new red Porsche with Larry in tow, in front of the Youngs' house, appearing for a promotional party for his new best-seller book, Handbook for Houseguests, based on his experiences with them.
 The partygoers gather in front of the television to watch the mobsters spin the wheel for the jackpot.

 It initially lands on the million dollar jackpot, but then falls and lands on $5,000, much to the mafia don's dismay and Kevin's delight.
 During the closing credits, Gary and Kevin sing a medley of food based parodies of Christmas songs, as they cook a barbecue in the Youngs' backyard outside of a Christmas party.

 Production

-In February 1993, Sinbad signed a deal with Disney for a 13 episode TV show and a pay or play deal for the film.
+In February 1993, Sinbad signed a deal with The Walt Disney Company for a 13 episode television show and a pay or play deal for the film.
 Phil Hartman joined it in March 1994.

-Some scenes for the film were shot on location at the Pittsburgh International Airport, Pittsburgh's historic Hill District and South Side, Downtown Pittsburgh, and the Sewickley suburb.
+Some scenes for the film were shot and it was filmed between May 9 and June 30, 1994 on location at the Pittsburgh International Airport, Pittsburgh's historic Hill District and South Side, Downtown Pittsburgh, and the Sewickley suburb.
 Since Sewickley does not have a McDonald's, production built a complete functional one at the Bruegger's Bagels location which remained open for business during the shoot before being closed and dismantled.
 Randall Miller confirmed in a 2023 interview that the production received no subsidies from McDonald's and that the heavy incorporation into the narrative was simply part of a recurring joke.